Note: I'm in the process of updating this site, so titles of some artworks are temporarily missing.

 ARTIST’S STATEMENT 2021

 I feel fortunate to be an artist with an inner dialogue, an inner life, who draws a lot.
 My artworks come from emotional responses to world events, to technology, to artwork I see, to personal experiences, to friends, to trees, to weather.
 The subject is always an individual person.
 I make art from a personal and emotional place.
-The ongoing digital series, IMAGINED AND REMEMBERED PORTRAITS, is my response to not being able to draw people from life due to the pandemic.
-I paint with a finger on a small iPad, often while listening to news and movies.
+The ongoing digital series, IMAGINED AND REMEMBERED PORTRAITS, is my response to not being able to see or draw people from life due to the pandemic.
+I paint spontaneously with a finger on a small iPad, often while listening to news and movies.
 These images are then printed on metal or paper.

 I also make mosaic murals as public art.
 When designing for a public piece, I most feel a connection to the community.